JUSTIN ZVI PELLIS

 where he was ordained and earned his Master's in Sacred Music.

-In his final years of cantorial school, Justin studied composition with Dr. Cantor Gerald Cohen,
+In his final years of cantorial school, Justin composed:

 Teki’ot Suite for Shofar, Trumpet, and Hazzan (2022), and